history-of-science-society/meeting/docs/about.md

 ---
-title: Terms & Conditions
+title: About
 date: 2019-12-06 07:42:34
-slug: terms-and-conditions
+slug: about
-description: HSS 2020 Terms and Conditions
+description: Information about the 2020 History of Science Society, including a contact form, terms and conditions, privacy policy, and more
 ---

+## Contact Us

+<iframe src="https://hssonline.formstack.com/forms/contact" title="Contact HSS" width="100%" height="1000px"></iframe>

 ## Privacy Policy